usaid-cs/yesterday-i-learned/random.md

 - Cross check is pushing someone over with the middle of the stick. (i.e. no crosses are formed)
 - _Fettuccine_ means ribbon. _Lasagna_ means cooking pot. _Linguine_ means little tongues. _Penne_ means quill. _Spaghetti_ means cord. _Vermicelli_ means little worms.
 - Coding with the intention to pass something like PEP 8 is like [not seeing the gorilla when you count basketball passes](https://www.youtube.com/watch?v=wf-BqAjZb8M&t=691).
 Formatting is not everything.
 [Just because a rule exists, it doesn't mean it makes sense to obey it.](https://medium.com/@copyconstruct/small-functions-considered-harmful-91035d316c29): "Programmers who insist on (doing pretty much anything minor) risk not seeing the forest for the trees."
-- The fabulous Rubyist Sandi Metz has a famous talk called All The Little Things, where she posits that [“duplication is far cheaper than the wrong abstraction”, and thus to “prefer duplication over the wrong abstraction”](https://www.youtube.com/watch?v=8bZh5LMaSmE).
+- The fabulous Rubyist Sandi Metz has a famous talk called All The Little Things, where she posits that ["duplication is far cheaper than the wrong abstraction", and thus to "prefer duplication over the wrong abstraction"](https://www.youtube.com/watch?v=8bZh5LMaSmE).
 She said that [here](https://sandimetz.com/blog/2016/1/20/the-wrong-abstraction) as well, with more context.
 - "RE:" means regards, not reply.
 - Honeycrisp apples are good, but really not that much different from Royal Gala.
 Ambrosia is a sweeter, less acidic apple that at least tastes different from ordinary.
 - [HTTP has 30+ registered method names](https://www.iana.org/assignments/http-methods/http-methods.xhtml), most of which being WebDAV exclusives.
 When I say "WebDAV exclusive", it means [the `REPORT` method](https://evertpot.com/dropbox-post-api/) is [an extension of WebDAV RFC2518, and therefore an extension of HTTP 1.1 RFC2616, but not actually part of HTTP 1.1](https://tools.ietf.org/html/rfc3253#section-1.1).